GhostPack/SharpDPAPI/README.md

     Retrieve a domain controller's DPAPI backup key, optionally specifying a DC and output file:

       SharpDPAPI backupkey [/server:primary.testlab.local] [/file:key.pvk]

+### Operational Usage

+One of the goals with SharpDPAPI is to operationalize Benjamin's DPAPI work in a way that fits with our workflow.

+How exactly you use the toolset will depend on what phase of an engagement you're in.
+In general this breaks into "have I compromised the domain or not".

+If domain admin (or equivalent) privileges have been obtained, the domain DPAPI backup key can be retrieved with the [backupkey](#backupkey) command (or with Mimikatz).
+This domain private key never changes, and can decrypt any DPAPI masterkey for domain users.
+This means, given a domain DPAPI backup key, an attacker can decrypt master keys for any domain user that can then be used to decrypt any Vault\Credentials\Chrome Logins\etc. The key retrieved from the [backupkey](#backupkey) command can be used with the [masterkeys](#masterkeys), [credentials](#credentials), or [vaults](#vaults) commands.

+If DA privileges have not been achieved, using Mimikatz' `sekurlsa::dpapi` command will retrieve DPAPI masterkey {GUID}:SHA1 mappings of any loaded master keys on a given system (tip: running `dpapi::cache` after key extraction will give you a nice table).
+If you change these keys to a `{GUID1}:SHA1 {GUID2}:SHA1...` type format, they can be supplied to the [credentials](#credentials) or [vaults](#vaults) commands.
+This lets you triage all Credential files\Vaults on a system for any user who's currently logged in, without having to do file by file decrypts.

+For more offensive DPAPI information, [check here](https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-user-dpapi-abuse/).

 ## Commands